-The Women's Travel Group bills itself as a tour group for women of all ages who are interested in traveling solo (with a no-single surcharge guarantee, to boot).
+The Women's Travel Group bills itself as a travel company specifically designed for women of all ages who are interested in going solo (with a no-single surcharge guarantee, to boot).
 Trips span a variety of genres, including cooking in Tuscany, safaris in Tanzania, and a 10-day trip to China and Mongolia.
 Most itineraries include at least one activity that is specifically geared toward women, such as speakers or shopping at a local, woman-owned coop.

 03 of 07

 Adventures in Good Company, which was started back in 1999, offers active vacations to destinations nearby and far-flung, including hiking in the Adirondacks, kayaking in Belize, and island-hopping in Greece.
 Couples, groups, families, and solo travelers are all welcome, and the company offers flexible itineraries, a supportive environment, and deep cultural immersion with a host of great trips across North America, Europe, Africa, and Asia.

 Good news for mindful travelers: The sustainability-focused company contributes 15 percent of its revenue to non-profit organizations, works with local operators to develop its itineraries, and practices a leave-no-trace principles on all trips.

 Completely owned and run by a team of driven ladies, AdventureWomen has been offering trips designed for women since 1982.
 That fact alone makes the company a pioneer in this travel field, but it continues to innovate with a wide variety of destinations and actives too.